hellohaptik/docs_haptik/bot-configuration/webhooks.md

 - business_id - This is a the numeric identifier for channel/queue that you wish to register the message on.
 - message -  The message body containing the message to be sent to the bot or agent.
 - message_type - This defines the processing pipeline for messages, standard messages are of type `0`
+- client_id - The client id for your account

 ### User Management and User Ids